 The TAT Foundation came about as a result of the life of Richard Rose.
 It was his dream to form an organization grounded in what he found so little of in his years of searching: sincerity and true perspective.
 TAT—Truth and Transmission—was founded on the conviction that our investigation of life's mysteries is expedited by working with others who are exploring, perhaps down a different road, so that we may share our discoveries, exchange ideas, and "compare notes" in order to come to a better understanding of our self and others (see Ladder Work below).
 View a listing of local meetings sponsored by individual members in various locations.

 While TAT has no dogma or creed, it does have a core viewpoint.
 These core values were eloquently described by one of the founding and still-active members as follows:

 The search for Truth and Self-definition through self-inquiry and...

 Honest and open discussion of the ways and means for accomplishing this among friends and fellow seekers.

 TAT is a non-profit, tax-exempt, 100%-volunteer organization established in 1973 to provide a forum for philosophical and spiritual inquiry.
 We are committed to keeping the teaching of Richard Rose alive and available.
 His unique, common-sense approach to the spiritual search is of value to all.
 We gather for TAT events four times each year, and there are study groups in various cities where the philosophic, the spiritual, and the scientific can meet on equal ground.
 TAT members also meet informally during occasional retreats throughout the year.

 TAT membership provides an opportunity for finding and sharing the inspiration to continue our searches through discussion of our successes and setbacks with fellow-seekers.

-A membership fee of $40 per person per calendar year includes discounted registration fees for TAT's public events as well as discounted merchandise.
+A membership fee of $40 per person per calendar year includes discounted registration fees for TAT's public events.

 Membership payments are due at least 30 days before events to qualify for discounted registration fees.